 - Part sun - 4-6 hours of direct sun.
 Also includes bright areas with dappled light

 - Shade - Less than 4 hours of direct sun

 - Watering needs - For best success, combine plants with similar water needs, and select plants for the conditions your property provides.

 - Special features - Look for qualities that suit your gardening objectives, such as low maintenance, fragrance, resistance to deer damage, etc.

 - You’ll enjoy your plants more if you visit them regularly, and they’ll always look fresh if you take the opportunity to remove any faded blooms or trim stray growth.
 You’ll also notice any problems early and be able to take preventive action.

 › Water Tips

 - New transplants will require extra care for the first few weeks.
 Initially, you’ll need to frequently check the soil at the plant’s base, and water if it feels dry to the touch.
 Observe plants closely to check for signs of flagging, and make sure to water before plants wilt.
-Plants may take several months to establish as their roots grow out into their new soil.
+Shrubs may take several months to establish as their roots grow out into their new soil.

 - As plants become established, they will need less water, depending on rainfall.
 A rain gauge is a helpful tool to understand how much water plants receive, and determine any additional irrigation needed.
-Mature plants should need minimal watering except in periods of drought.
+Mature shrubs should need minimal watering except in periods of drought.